2003 Melbourne Storm season

 The 2003 Melbourne Storm season was the 6th in the club's history.
 They competed in the NRL's 2003 Telstra Premiership and finished the regular season 5th out of 15 teams, before reaching the semi-final where they were knocked out by Canterbury-Bankstown Bulldogs.
 It was Craig Bellamy's first season as head coach of the club.

 Under new coach Craig Bellamy, the 2003 season for the Storm was one of regaining premiership credibility.
 Melbourne reached the finals for the first time since 2000 with evergreen Robbie Kearns and a confident Matt Orford showing the way.

-A disappointing exit two weeks before the Grand Final was tempered by the rise of young Queenslanders Billy Slater and Cameron Smith.
-Unheard of at the start of 2003, the steady hooker and dummy-half Smith gave splendid service to Orford and his forwards.
+An exit two weeks before the Grand Final was tempered by the rise of young Queenslanders Billy Slater and Cameron Smith.
+Unheard of at the start of 2003, the steady hooker and dummy-half Smith gave service to Orford and his forwards.
 He was rewarded with a place in the Maroons Origin side and was unlucky to miss the Kangaroos train-on squad.

-The silky and pacy moves of Slater in the centres and at fullback were attention getters for fans and keen judges of football talent alike.
+The moves of Slater in the centres and at fullback drew attention from fans and keen judges of football talent alike.
 His debut season for the Storm realised a record 19 tries and talk of a big future in the game.